 Reliance Agreements - External IRB Requests

-There are two types of initial submissions:
+Submissions for where WSU IRB is not the reviewing IRB there are two types of initial submissions:

 (Type 2) Reliance agreement is not yet in place.
 Creation or negotiation of the reliance agreement, review by IRB Staff and Office of General Counsel, and signatures of the Institutional Officials at both institutions will be needed.
 If there is not an existing agreement, please note that this process of establishing one takes additional time.